 NNEDV: Let’s say you woke up this morning and gender-based violence had been completely eradicated.
 What are you going to do now?

 CBL: That’s good question.
 And the first thing I think when I hear it is “Well, does that mean that we have true equality?”
 The real question, of course, is whether equality can be separated from violence.
 Gender-based violence seems to be such an inherent part of stratified societies, and that violence begets stratification and inequality – they are mutually reinforcing.
 However, if we really lived in a society without violence, I would look for other forms of inequality and, if they continued to exist, tackle those.
 If all of those forms of inequality were eradicated as well, I would go on a nice long run and start marathon training again.

 NNEDV: If you could sit down over your beverage of choice with any person – living or dead – who would it be and why?

 CBL: This is a tough one.
 I’ve thought a lot recently about the women’s suffrage movement and the struggles of the original suffragists in this country.
 And as we’re seeing a profound change in our country politically, rhetorically, and socially, I feel like I’m getting a glimpse into some of the challenges that those suffragists faced.
 I can never truly understand those challenges, but I feel like I have more of a sense of them now than ever before.
-I would love to sit down for a cup of tea with Elizabeth Cady Stanton and the suffragists and ask them – what was their strategy?
-What was their vision?
-How did they go about accomplishing their goals, given the significant limitations and impediments that they faced?
-That’s what I would love to know.
+I would love to sit down for a cup of tea with some of our original suffragists, Sojourner Truth and Harriett Tubman and ask them – How on earth, given the profound impediments they faced, did they have the fortitude and tenacity to forge ahead with their visions of justice?
+What were their strategies?
+How did they measure success?
+How would they advise us to navigate the complexities that vex us today in this country?
+And what does Harriett Tubman think about Treasury Secretary Steven Mnuchin declining to endorse the plan for a 2020 redesign of the $20 bill that would feature her on it?
+That is what I would love to know.